David-Serna/Python-Weather-app-with-Website/README.md

 - TIme of day
 - Uses the OpenWeatherMap API
 - Includes a search function that allows users to search for weather information for other cities.
+- Includes a dark mode version in a folder of it's own

 # Usage